ThemeBoy/SportsPress/readme.txt

 3. Players admin.
 4. SportsPress Settings panel.
 5. League Table widget.
+6. Player List widget.
+7. Events Calendar widget.
+8. Countdown widget.

 == Changelog ==

+= 0.2.10 =
+* Fix - Team filtering in events, tables, players, and lists.
+* Tweak - Display statistics for all league/season events played in player profiles and player lists.
+* Tweak - Count events as played when in starting lineup or made substitution.
+* Tweak - Display player metrics only when value is set.

 = 0.2.9 =
 * Feature - Ability to select players from all teams in player list.